dotnet/sign/docs/signing-tool-spec.md

 **Goals**

-- Support for Authenticode, VSIX, NuGet, ClickOnce
+- Support for Authenticode, VSIX, NuGet (author signature), ClickOnce
 - Only run on Windows x64.
 - Support a single certificate for all files in the operation.